PariaEsmatloo/Robonuts_Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/77804192/117373694-5e44f300-ae91-11eb-967e-ed9cc72f09dc.png)

 If you wish to render the environment, keep "env.render()" uncommented.
 But, if you want to increase the program speed, comment this line.
+The details of the actor and critic classes, and the generic network used to create them are in the "actor_critic_continuous.py".

 # REINFORCE Method
 ![image](https://user-images.githubusercontent.com/77804192/117374781-6d2ca500-ae93-11eb-80cb-511919822aa7.png)